Preparing for Commencement

-Students requiring attendance at Summer Sessions in order to meet all graduation requirements may not be deficient by more than nine (9) units.
+Students requiring attendance at summer sessions to meet all graduation requirements may not be deficient by more than 9 units.
 An Application for Summer Graduation needs to be filed with the Records Office during the graduation check.

-In order to be approved for participation in commencement, students must resolve any outstanding charges of fees or misconduct.
+To be approved for participation in Commencement, you must resolve any outstanding charges of fees or misconduct.
 The university does not guarantee the awarding of a diploma.

 Check Your Student Account